 “I’m concerned about my child’s inability to fight infection and school environments are notorious for spreading germs — what are your recommendations during flu season?”

-Parents may want to download the summary of the upcoming textbook, Juvenile Neuronal Ceroid Lipofuscinosis (JNCL) and Education, that will be published in 2019.
+You can request the Juvenile Neuronal Ceroid Lipofuscinosis (JNCL) and Education book by reaching out to Noreen Murphy, Director of Education and Advocacy at firstname.lastname@example.org.
 BDSRA and families contributed to the content that will be in the book by participating in an extensive online survey.

 The student’s special needs in the classroom will depend on where he or she is in the arc of the disease process and will vary greatly due to individual differences.
 Our premiere school resource, the “Teach and Be Taught” manual and DVD series helps in educating members of the child’s education team: the family, teachers, principals, therapists, aides, bus drivers, other students and members of the child’s school and community network.
 It contains specific recommendations and suggestions for making a variety of accommodations in the school setting.